asumagic/asllvm/README.md

 # asllvm

-A JIT compiler for AngelScript.
+A JIT compiler for AngelScript using LLVM.

 ## Current status